Thinner Leaner Stronger Summary

 If you understood well the first law of muscle growth, you already know that muscles actually grow outside the gym.

-Inside it, you’re merely creating the “micro-tears” which your body needs to repair while you’re resting afterward; it is this “repair” the thing we term as “muscle growth.”
+Inside it, you’re merely creating the “micro-tears” that your body needs to repair while you’re resting afterward; it is this “repair” the thing we term “muscle growth.”

 Consequently, working out too much doesn’t do you any good.
 Sleeping eight hours a day after exercising for no more than one does.